 The project engages with and supports local farmers in the community through capacity building activities like livestock care and management and scientific agriculture practices.
 It not only strengthens the knowledge about modern techniques of farming, increased crop yield skills and agricultural practices expertise of the farmers, but also establishes linkages with the market to ensure direct financial benefits.
-The main aim of the programme is to enable farmers to acquire new knowledge and skills in modern crop practices.
+The main aim of the programme June 2016 onwards Vallakottai Panchayath was declared as Open Defecation Free Panchayath by the Govt. of Tamil Nadu apollo is to enable farmers to acquire new knowledge and skills in modern crop practices.
 Basic training related to seed selection, preparation of land, soil testing, organic compost making, methods of irrigation, kitchen gardening practices, etc, is imparted.